Ringo Starr & His All Starr Band Live 2006

 Ringo Starr & His All Starr Band Live 2006 is a 2008 live album by rock supergroup Ringo Starr & His All-Starr Band.
-It was recorded during his 2006 All-Starr Tour in Uncasville, Connecticut.

-In addition to Starr, his co-stars are Richard Marx, Billy Squier, Edgar Winter, Rod Argent, Hamish Stuart, and Sheila E.

-This particular All-Starr tour was notable for Starr's personal and professional break with longtime collaborator, Mark Hudson, who declined to participate, inciting the split.
+Recorded during the 2006 All-Starr Tour at the Mohegan Sun Arena in Uncasville, Connecticut on 16 July 2006, the album was released by Koch Records on 8 July 2008.
+Led by former Beatles drummer Ringo Starr, the supergroup included Richard Marx, Billy Squier, Edgar Winter, Rod Argent, Hamish Stuart, and Sheila E. This particular tour was notable for Starr's personal and professional break with longtime collaborator, Mark Hudson, who declined to participate, inciting the split.